 I’ll go into more detail about entries below, but I’ll take most of the first 123 reversal position (cheating the number 3 point) off before the second entry point occurs.
 Also, the first position, while having a low risk in terms of pips – also has a lower probability of success.
 Because of these factors, I usually use about half my standard trade size on the first position.
 I then use half on the second entry and half on the third entry.

 My trading rules state that I can only risk 2% of my account on any single trade setup.
 So each of my positions will risk 1% of my account.
 Calculate the number of pips for your stop loss on each position (we’ll talk about where to place stops a little later) and use a risk calculator to determine your trade size.
-Winner’s Edge Trading has a risk calculator- you can find it right here.
+Trading Strategy Guides has a risk calculator you can find here.
 Use it with our compliments.

 How do I enter and manage the positions?